-- Ulcerative Colitis
+Pathophysiology of Ulcerative Colitis

-UC usually begins in the rectum.
+Ulcerative colitis usually begins in the rectum.
 It may remain localized to the rectum (ulcerative proctitis) or extend proximally, sometimes involving the entire colon.
 Rarely, it involves most of the large bowel at once.

-The inflammation caused by UC affects the mucosa and submucosa, and there is a sharp border between normal and affected tissue.
+The inflammation caused by ulcerative colitis affects the mucosa and submucosa, and there is a sharp border between normal and affected tissue.
 Only in severe disease is the muscularis involved.
 Early in the disease, the mucous membrane is erythematous, finely granular, and friable, with loss of the normal vascular pattern and often with scattered hemorrhagic areas.
 Large mucosal ulcers with copious purulent exudate characterize severe disease.
 Islands of relatively normal or hyperplastic inflammatory mucosa (pseudopolyps) project above areas of ulcerated mucosa.
 Fistulas and abscesses do not occur.

-Toxic or fulminant colitis occurs when transmural extension of ulceration results in localized ileus and peritonitis.
+Toxic colitis or fulminant colitis occurs when transmural extension of ulceration results in localized ileus and peritonitis.
 Within hours to days, the colon loses muscular tone and begins to dilate.